Search

 HSE Enforcement Notices

-The HSE Inspectors have powers to issue enforcement notices under sections 21, 22 and 23 of the Health & Safety at Work, etc. Act 1974 (the HSWA).
-There are effectively two types of enforcement notice - Improvement notices and Prohibition notices.
+HSE Inspectors have powers to issue enforcement notices under sections 21, 22 and 23 of the Health & Safety at Work, etc. Act 1974 (the HSWA).
+There are two types of enforcement notice - Improvement notices and Prohibition notices.

 HSE Improvement Notices